Farhankhan-99/Advanced-E-commerce-sales-analysis/README.md

 ### **Exploratory Data Analysis (EDA)**

-**1. Database Exploration**
-- Explore all database objects, tables, columns, and schema structure to understand data architecture
+**1. Database Exploration**:Explore all database objects, tables, columns, and schema structure to understand data architecture

 **2. Dimension Exploration**
 - Identify all unique countries from which customers originate and analyze complete product category hierarchy